 Snow & Cold Weather

 Keeping warm should be your main priority during cold snaps.
 Some people may be more vulnerable to cold than others, particularly the elderly and small children.
+Be sure to read up on our further guidance for the household during cold weather.

 Look out for the signs of hypothermia, and take measures to fight off the cold.
 Hot drinks, blankets and regular warm meals can all help to keep the body's internal temperature up.
 Avoid being outdoors as much as possible.